 Dharavi houses one of the biggest slums in the world.
-In 18th century, it was an island, a kind of mangrove swamp occupied by the Koli fishermen community.
+In the 18th century, it was an island, a kind of mangrove swamp occupied by the Koli fishermen community.
 The slum was founded in 1880s during the British Raj along with urbanization of Mumbai (then Bombay).
 The urban area of Mumbai mostly covered the southern extension of the land.
 The residential areas were segregated between the European and native populations.
 Dharavi was meant for native people and hence had no planning; it provided the workforce to the growing city.
 In 1869, the bubonic plague spread in Mumbai (and then most of India) and killed about 200,000 in Mumbai alone (and about 8 million in India).
 Concerned about the epidemics, British Raj expelled the natives living in Mumbai towards the edge, in the north of the city – to the village of Koliwadas.
 And thus Dharavi was born.
 Along with the native population, polluting industries were also pushed to Dharavi, including tannery and pottery, etc.

 No wonder that today Dharavi is a key supplier and exporter of leather and pottery products.
 Dharavi houses every major Indian region and religion including Tamils, Gujaratis, UPites, Biharis, etc. – a really diverse population.
 Guided tours through Dharavi are available for people wanting to know about its various aspects including industrial/residential ones.

 Dhobi Ghat is a well-known area in Mahalaxmi, where the dhobis wash clothes.
 A dhobi is a traditional laundryman who collects your dirty laundry, washes it, and delivers it neatly ironed at your doorstep.
-Dhobi Ghat is supposedly world’s largest open-air laundromat.
-Hundreds of dhobis clean dirty laundry of people, hospitals, hotels from all over the city here.
+Dhobi Ghat is supposedly the world’s largest open-air laundromat.
+Hundreds of dhobis clean the dirty laundry of households, hospitals and hotels from all over the city.
 The clothes are soaked in water, trashed on the flogging stones with an over-the-shoulder move, tossed into starch, and then dried.
 Then these clothes are ironed, bundled, and home-delivered.
 Dhobi Ghat came into being to support the officials of British Raj and other native migrants in Mumbai.
 It has also served as a potboiler of many unfulfilled/struggling dreams for people wanting to make it big in Bollywood/Mumbai.
 Dhobi Ghat has been used in a number of Bollywood movies as an interesting backdrop.
 Munnabhai and Circuit live in the Dhobi Ghat area in Munnabhai MBBS and also have an important song sequence and other scenes shot in that area.
 As a tribute to this area and its dhobis, Kiran Rao made a movie named Dhobi Ghat (Mumbai Diaries) in 2010, starring her husband Amir Khan.

 The Mahim Causeway, an important link road connecting the city with its northern suburbs (connecting Mahim and Bandra), was built between 1841 and 1846 to connect the island of Salsette.
 British East India Company had refused to fund this project at that time, and it was then funded by Lady Jeejeebhoy with a condition that it would not charge a toll for its use or disturb the nearby Koli community.
 The Mithi River drains into Mahim Creek, which further drains into Mahim Bay and forms the border between the city and suburbs.
 Modern Mumbai’s famous icon Bandra-Worli Sealink runs over Mahim Bay.